Imagine feeling fresh and well-rested throughout the day after achieving a solid 8 hours of uninterrupted sleep. Sounds like a dream, right?

 Studies have shown that a 10-15 minute "power nap"

-can result in significantly
+can result in significantly improved alertness,

-apparent interference with night time sleep.
+with night time sleep.
 But be careful – napping for too long

-could be detrimental to the quality of your night time sleep.
+to the quality of your night time sleep.

 Create a sleep sanctuary